nfsu/NFS/README.md

 ## Special thanks
 Thanks to /LagMeester4000 for creating magic templates that are used all the time in this API.
 Typelists are used from his repo at [/LagMeester4000/TypeList](https://github.com/LagMeester4000/TypeList).
 ## Nintendo policies
 Nintendo policies are strict, especially on fan-made content.
-If you are using this to hack roms, please be sure to NOT SUPPLY roms and if you're using this, please ensure that copyright policies are being kept.
+If you are using this to hack roms, please be sure to NOT SUPPLY roms or ROM files and if you're using this, please ensure that copyright policies are being kept.
 I am not responsible for any programs made with this, for it is only made to create new roms or use existing roms in the fair use policy.
 ### Legal issues
 To prevent any legal issues, you can choose to distribute a 'patch' instead of a ROM.
 Distributing a ROM is illegal, it is copyrighted content and you are uploading it.
 Distributing a patch however, isn't illegal.
 This is because the patch doesn't contain any copyrighted info and just the data that was altered from the original ([Derivative work](https://en.wikipedia.org/wiki/Derivative_work)), thus falling under [fair use policy](https://en.wikipedia.org/wiki/Fair_use#Fair_use_and_reverse_engineering), as long as the modification is not commercial and the user hasn't agreed to the EULA.
 This patch contains no pieces of art, no pieces of code that have been untouched by the user of our program, therefore making it the user's property.
 The ROM is obtained through the player and modified by using the patch, however, whether or not the ROM is obtained legally is up to the player and the player must be sure that this process is legal in its country.
 ## Fair use